powsybl/pypowsybl/docs/user_guide/dynamic.rst

     1. A dynamic mapping, it links the static elements (generators, loads, lines) to their dynamic behavior (alpha beta load)
     2. A event mapping, it maps the different events. (e.g equipment disconnection)
-    3. A curve mapping, it records the given values to be watch by the simulation tool.
-Curves are the output of the simulation
+    3. A output variable mapping, it records the given values to be watch by the simulation tool (can be curves or final state values).

 There is a class for each of these elements.